 Become a Patron of Ask Leo! and go ad-free!

-When you back up, you’re preserving everything that you can.
-Like I said, the backup includes the malware, but it also has all of your data, your programs, everything.
-That means that no matter what havoc the malware – or removal attempts – might wreak, you always have a backup of your machine and your data.
+When you create an image back up, you're preserving everything that you can.
+Yes, the backup includes the malware, but it also has all of your data, your programs, everything.
+That means that no matter what havoc the malware - or removal attempts - might wreak, you always have a backup of your machine and your data.

-Now, like I said, you should back up, but you must be careful not to restore the entire backup to your machine1.
-You’d use it only for pulling specific files and pieces of data that you know aren’t infected from that backup.
+However, you must be careful not to restore the entire backup to your machine1.
+You'd use this backup only for restoring specific files and pieces of data that you know aren't infected.

-You can’t necessarily predict what files you’re going to want later, which is why you should back up the entire machine.
+You can’t necessarily predict what files you’re going to want later, which is why you should back up the entire machine with an image backup.

-Back up, get rid of the malware, then back up again
+Get rid of the malware and back up again

-Getting rid of malware sounds like it’s very simple to do.
+Getting rid of malware sounds like it’s simple.
 It may or may not be, but you need to do this if you suspect someone infected, hacked, or placed malware on your machine.

 Back up before you're infected